shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Lemilay winced, then regained her high-chin composure.

+“So, you see, my little pups, whatever answer you got is correct, as long as it serves the bigger picture.”

+Wryonin and Lemilay nodded.

-“So, Ersatzica,” Mother turned her attention to her.
+“And Ersatzica,” Mother turned her attention to her.
 “You understand now why these challenges are important?”

 Ersatzica peaked out from her knees and nodded.